LouisThong15/Data-Analysis-Projects/Medical Insurance Analysis/README.md

-# Visualizing Video Game Industry
+# Visualizing Medical Insurance Data
 This project is to gain an insight into the medical insurance charges in the United States by analysing a dataset and creating visualisations.

 ## Demo